-How to write SEO friendly blog posts that get found (2026 guide)
+How to write AI and SEO friendly blog posts that get found (2026 guide)

-So if you've been blogging and wondering why the reads aren’t coming (or maybe you gave up on blogging because you didn’t see the return on investment), this article is for you.
-I'm going to walk you through exactly how to write an SEO friendly blog post so that Google and AI tools can find it, understand it and show it to the people who need it.
+If you've been blogging and wondering why the reads aren’t coming (or maybe you gave up on blogging because you didn’t see the return on investment), this article is for you.
+I'm going to walk you through exactly how to write an SEO friendly blog post so that Google and AI tools can find it, understand it, they trust it and therefore show it to the people who need it.

 Table of Contents